Stanley J. Davis: Early life

 Davis was born in Poland on May 8, 1908.
 Davis graduated from Grand Rapids Union High School and took extension courses at the University of Michigan.

 Career

-Davis was a florist.
-Davis served as mayor of Grand Rapids, Michigan from 1949 to 1950.
+Davis was a florist, owning and operating Flowers by Stan Davis at 1330 Leonard St NW, Grand Rapids, Michigan.
+Davis previously worked in Shoe Repair.
+Davis served as mayor of Grand Rapids, Michigan, from 1949 to 1950.
 In 1950, was the unsuccessful Democratic candidate for the Michigan Senate seat representing the 17th district.
 Davis once again served as the mayor of Grand Rapids from 1958 to 1963 after unsuccessfully running for the position in 1956.
 In 1961, Davis was an unsuccessful candidate for the position of delegate to Michigan state constitutional convention from Kent County 1st District.
-On November 4, 1964, Davis was elected to the Michigan House of Representatives where he represented the 92nd district from January 13, 1965 to 1972.
+On November 4, 1964, Davis was elected to the Michigan House of Representatives where he represented the 92nd district from January 13, 1965, to 1972.
 Davis was not re-elected to this position in 1972, and once again was defeated in an election for the same position in 1974.